-- 30.1.1.
-For all IBA-owned, IBA-sanctioned and IBA-affiliated Competitions (except National classification events), only IBA Certified Ringside Doctors are permitted to serve as Ringside Doctors. - 30.1.2.
+30.4.2.
 In emergency situations during an IBA Competition where appointed IBA Ringside Doctors are not able to perform their duties, the appointed Technical Delegate can appoint a Local or a Team Doctor to work at ring side.

-30.2.
+30.5.
 Attendance in Competition